damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/configuration.md

 - Type: string
 - Required: true

 This is the authority or secure token server which issues tokens.
 Sometimes this is named as the issuer.
+This must be set.

 ### `authWellknownEndpointUrl`

 - Type: string
 - Required: false

 A different well known endpoint can be defined instead of the used STS domain, with the standard postfix.
+This is only required if the well known endpoint URL is not implemented in a standard way in the secure token service or authority or identity provider.

 ### `authWellknownEndpoints`